formabble/releases/docs/docs/shards/shards/General/LastError.md

 </div>

-This shard returns the last error message that occurred and returns it as a string.
+This shard outputs the last error message that occurred as a string.

 --8<-- "includes/license.md"